wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazonsqs/notifying-fire-alarm-using-sqs/src/alert_notification_using_amazonsqs/Module.md

 $ ballerina new notifying-fire-alarm-using-sqs
 ```

-Now navigate into the above module directory you created and run the following command to apply the predefined template you pulled earlier.
+Now navigate into the above project directory you created and run the following command to apply the predefined template
+you pulled earlier.

 ```bash
 $ ballerina add -t wso2/alert_notification_using_amazonsqs alert_notification_using_amazonsqs